kauahaymon/java-database1/README.md

 # MySQL Java Connector

-This project demonstrates how to set up and use the MySQL Java Connector to connect to a MySQL database using Java.
+How to set up and use the MySQL Java Connector to connect to a MySQL database using Java.

 ## Step 1: Setting up the MySQL Java Connector